atelier-saulx/selva/docs/schemas.md

 - `$operator: '='`
 - `$operator: '!='`

-The text match will be a text search approximate string match, including preprocessig such as:
+The text match will be a text search approximate string match, including preprocessing such as:
 - Removing special characters
 - Word stemming
 - Excluding most common words if they don't affect the search results